 10. The Way Way Back

-The Way Way Back was one of the true feel good films of the year.
-From start to finish it’s a endearing coming of age film that shows the effect that one great summer has on a teenager struggling to cope with his parents divorce.
+The Way Way Back was one of the true feel-good films of the year.
+From start to finish it’s an endearing coming of age film that shows the effect that one great summer has on a teenager struggling to cope with his parent’s divorce.
 The film is consistently funny, but also offers some moments tough to swallow, especially from an against type Steve Carell who is repulsive.
 Then you have a sweet role from Sam Rockwell who steals the show in one of my favorite performances of the year.
 The Way Way Back is a special little film that connected with me in more ways than I can account for.
 It may not sport any Oscar nominations, but I don’t know if I can find a more re-watchable movie on this list.
 That’s saying something.

 9. American Hustle

 Damn you David O. Russell, you have done it again.
 Silver Linings Playbook was going to be a tough act to follow for most directors, but O. Russell followed it up a year later with American Hustle.
 Stop and think about that.
 He gets together yet another pitch perfect ensemble cast, who once again, all received Oscar nominations.
 The script is hilarious and entertaining, and the music and direction are all typically great in O. Russel fashion.
 I couldn’t take my eyes off the screen, American Hustle is pure entertainment.
-It’s an incredible fun ride, a film that is bound to be one of those classics that you’ll find playing on TV one night and you’ll be unable to turn it off.
+It’s an incredibly fun ride, a film that is bound to be one of those classics that you’ll find playing on TV one night and you’ll be unable to turn it off.

 8. Before Midnight

 It’s incredible that the story of Celine & Jesse has traveled this far in time.
 As the third and likely final (but who knows) entry in this trilogy, we see the film take these characters to the harsh reality of marriage.
-The honeymoon stage has long passed for these two lovebirds, who now have two daughters, and a whole lot of baggage.
+The honeymoon stage has long passed for these two lovebirds, who now have two daughters and a whole lot of baggage.
 Director Richard Linklater once again tackles the script with his two stars, Julie Delpy and Ethan Hawke, and who better to find the truths of these characters than the two actors who know them better than anyone else?
 The relationship between Celine & Jesse takes some heartbreaking turns here, with some bitter and harsh words and truths shared on whats supposed to be a romantic night out.
 But this is real love.
 It’s not always pretty, but it’s real.
 Before Midnight has a great handling of this, turning it into one of the best films of the year.

 The Coen Brothers do it yet again.
 Inside Llewyn Davis tells the tale of struggling folk musician Llewyn Davis after he’s forced to go solo after the literal departure of him former partner.
 He hits a rough patch of bad luck with his career, ex-girlfriend, and just life in general.
 Life has it in for Davis, and it doesn’t get easier.
 It doesn’t have any themes of redemption or having him magically finding success.
 It’s the opposite.
 It shows a bitter and harsh reality of life, something that’s more true and honest than most of the crap that Hollywood feeds us.
 And that’s what I like about it.
 Not to mention all the great live music that is honestly some of the best folk music I’ve heard in some time.
 There’s great performances from everyone involved, especially from the film’s incredible leading man Oscar Isaac, who sadly gets no Oscar nomination, but desperately deserved one.